krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Now, let’s revisit the relationship $\delta = \iota \cdot \bar{m}$.
 As noted earlier, this expresses that each entry in the accumulation matrix can
-be factored into two components: the incidence rate $\iota$ and the average mass
+be factored into two components: the incidence rate $\iota$ and the mass
 $\bar{m}$ per incident signal.
 There are useful insights to be gained by
 examining this multiplicative structure in log space.